 Four years ago, Zeke Upshaw arrived on Long Island, New York for his final collegiate season.
 As someone who didn’t see much playing time at Illinois State, a year at Hofstra was just what the doctor ordered for Upshaw.
-This gave him an opportunity to showcase his talents and his shooting ability and he took advantage of that.
+This gave him an opportunity to showcase his shooting ability and he took advantage of that.

 Upshaw attributed his production on the court to the confidence Joe Mihalich, head coach at Hofstra, instilled in him.